-104. The AUC and other paramilitaries are even more homophobic than either the state security forces or the guerrillas.
+83. The paramilitaries are even more homophobic than either the state security forces or the guerrillas.
 Andrew Reding, a leading researcher and frequent contributor to publications of the Resource Information Center of U.S. Citizenship and Immigration Services, recently wrote: